Tunis Light Metro: Line 4

-Line 4 is the longest line of the network, extending for 10 kilometres from Place de Barcelone to Kheireddine on an east-west alignment, serving 20 stations along its route.
-The line originally opened from Bab Saadoun to Bardo over a distance of 2.2 kilometres on the 25th of July 1990, and was later extended further east to Den Den on the 5th of September 1997.
-The line's final extension, from Den Den to Kheireddine, opened on the 11th of December 2009.
+Line 4 is the longest line of the network, extending for 10 km from Place de Barcelone to Kheireddine on an east-west alignment, serving 20 stations along its route.
+The line originally opened from Bab Saadoun to Bardo over a distance of 2.2 kilometres on July 25, 1990, and was later extended further east to Den Den on September 5, 1997.
+The line's final extension, from Den Den to Kheireddine, opened on December 11, 2009.
 Line 4 is operated with low-floor Alstom Citadis 302 vehicles.